We can all agree that we could all use more happiness in our lives, especially when we are isolated from others.

 I had the honor of interviewing Rick on this technique specifically to increase happiness.
 You can watch it below.

-And this is how we can begin to rewire our brains for positivity, joy, gratitude and overall become a happier person.
+And this is how we can begin to rewire our brains for positivity, joy, gratitude, and becoming happier people.

 Introspection does not come naturally.
-Even if you have a great mindset and a positive attitude, introspection can still be difficult.
+Even with a great mindset and a positive attitude, introspection can still be difficult.
 For introspection to be effective, it requires mindfulness and awareness.
 If you follow the points in this article, it will give you a great place to start.
 From there, it is just practice.

 The combination of both introspection and mindfulness (or self-introspection) is the perfect recipe for creating lasting happiness—no matter the circumstances.